camchenry/camchenry-remix/posts/github-copilot.md

 It does a great job of recognizing the pattern initially, but eventually gets stuck in an infinite loop of suggesting to add more restricted words unless I intervene.
 To its credit though, given the right prompting, it will generate a function that actually validates the generated rules.

+### Not context-aware

+One issue that I run into frequently is: when writing test code, I'm writing more-or-less the same sort of code, but Copilot isn't able to infer patterns across files.
+Once I've written at least one example test in the file, Copilot is able to start autocompleting, but I wish that it was able to infer across multiple files (that is, look at all my `*.test.ts` files) and suggest code based on that.

+In addition, sometimes Copilot will suggest code that is completely valid, but totally wrong.
+For example, if I ask it to do something that looks like an Angular project, it will generate a bunch of imports for Angular libraries and patterns, even though I'm using React and _I do not reference Angular anywhere at all_.

 ## Copilot: the ugly

 ### The legal and ethical implications

+Probably the biggest controversy surrounding Copilot is its legal and ethical implications for using it for software development.
+Most of this revolves around the fact that Copilot is trained on publicly available datasets.
+This means that [Copilot can regurgitate secret API keys](https://www.theregister.com/2021/07/06/github_copilot_autocoder_caught_spilling/) that were accidentally leaked, or [generate licensed code](https://twitter.com/alexjc/status/1410524416660889607), which GitHub considers "fair use."

+Personally, I have not experienced any of these issues.
+However, just because I haven't personally experienced it, doesn't mean that it isn't a problem.
+(That is true of _many_ things).
+We must consider the impact that normalizing this behavior will have.
+I don't know what the solution is, so I will defer to experts on that one.
+I think this is the biggest problem that must be solved before this can be widely adopted.

+## Conclusion

+Overall, I am excited by AI code completion like GitHub Copilot.
+The natural language interface of Copilot is powerful, and allows infinitely more possibilities than something like [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) alone.
+The legal/ethical issues surrounding it make me hesitant to keep using it though.
+I think if these issues could be overcome, I would be more likely to recommend it to everyone.
+For the time being though, I am much more positive on AI code completion tools like [TabNine](https://www.tabnine.com/) in general.
+I think that they hold a lot of promise, especially as a tool for newer developers.

+For now though, I'm not worried about Copilot taking my job (yet).